 Call transcription is the transformation of an audio track, either voice or video call, into written words that are stored as text in a conversational language.
 The objective of using this automated call transcription is for people to be able to rapidly examine the calls instead of listening to complete call conversation.
 People can also search specific words and phrases in all calls within a specific date.
 The main goal of this is to reduce time and get more accurate and efficient results compared to manual call monitoring or transcription.

 Call monitoring is a fundamental task in the telecommunication industry.
-But listening and analyzing every call is time consuming and tedious work for telecom agents.
+But listening and analyzing every call is time-consuming and tedious work for telecom agents.
 And most importantly, you can not get essential information like how an experienced agent handled a problematic customer, Etc. This type of data will be useful for newly joined agents at the time of training.

 In the case of the marketing department, they can use transcription data for lead generation.
 The marketing department can know what customers want to optimize their products or services.

 Translating audio to text uncovers precisely information disclosed (and while) during calls.
-The primary advantages of call record: they assist you in making informed strategic key business choices that address and resolve issues; they reduce operator and client churn.
+The primary advantages of call records: they assist you in making informed strategic key business choices that address and resolve issues; they reduce operator and client churn.

 AI-based automatic call transcription models or systems are essential in telecommunication industries to better understand customer emotions towards their services and products.

 But we can resolve this use by using AI-Based models with automatic call transcriptions in less time and all accurate vital aspects.

 The telecommunications industry has a vast amount of conversational data between client and call center agents.
 So we can collect audio conversation data from hundreds of hours of telephone calls, which are generated at Telecom call centers.
 After collecting audio data, we have to convert that audio data into text.

 All this data contains sensitive information about clients, so companies require more secrecy, meaning there is no audio or textual data access to a third party.